 They’re important for a company’s competitive advantage and brand.
-If anyone could have access to Instagram’s code and features or Nike’s logo and designs, there wouldn’t be anything to distinguish us.
+If anyone could access Instagram’s code and features or Nike’s logo and designs, there wouldn’t be anything to distinguish us.

-As a society, we love to differentiate ourselves by what we wear and what we use.
+We love to differentiate ourselves by what we wear and use as a society.
 Brands know this and fully take advantage of it.
-However, it is also important to show off that new iPhone 12 or is it 13Pro/Max/ProMax.
+However, showing off that new iPhone 12 or 13Pro/Max/ProMax is also important.
 This gives us recognition in today’s society.

 Sometimes, it can be hard to associate a dollar value with an intangible asset.
 How much is a trademark or a patent worth?
 What about a brand?
-Is there really such a big difference between a Google Pixel, an iPhone, and a Samsung to justify the difference in the prices?
+Is there such a big difference between a Google Pixel, an iPhone, and a Samsung to justify the price difference?
 The name on the phone adds extra value to it.

 Operating vs Non-Operating Assets

 What is the difference between both categories?
 Operating assets are essential in the company’s day-to-day business operations.
-Most intangible assets along with land, equipment, and inventory constitute this class.
+Most intangible assets, such as land, equipment, and inventory, constitute this class.
 Without them, the business wouldn’t be what it is.

-On the other hand, non-operating assets aren’t essential to the daily activities of the company.
+On the other hand, non-operating assets aren’t essential to the company’s daily activities.
 They can include financial assets and outdated equipment.

 To conclude, the difference between two companies that are alike is often found in their assets.
 Their current output and strategy may be the same, but one may be investing in the future.
 Building proprietary assets or services and investing in new technologies is a must.

-When employees and investors see innovative leaders, they often what to be part of the success.
-Furthermore, the brand name can also play an important role in the growth of a company.
+When employees and investors see innovative leaders, they often want to be part of the success.
+Furthermore, the brand name can also play an important role in a company’s growth.
 Today’s top stocks in each industry have the best human capital and the best available assets on the planet.
 Don’t settle for the second-best.